 This post may contain affiliate links.
 Please read our disclosure policy.

 Easy and elegant, I’m sharing the best way to cook lobster tail for tender, sweet, buttery results.
-This Baked Lobster Tail recipe is soooo simple you’ll be serving it up at every holiday and dinner party.
+This Baked Lobster Tail recipe is so simple you’ll be serving it up at every holiday and fancy dinner party.

 Baked lobster tails on a white platter with lemon and parsley.